sematext/docs/docs/integration/solr.md

 Sematext offers simple and versatile Solr monitoring agent written in Java and Golang without CPU and memory overhead on your application.
 It's easy to install and require no changes in Solr source code or your application source code.

 ## Sematext Solr Monitoring Agent
 This lightweight, open-source [Java Monitoring Agent](https://github.com/sematext/sematext-agent-java) collects Solr performance metrics and sends them to Sematext.
-The second part of the Sematext Solr Monitoring Agent is a Golang based agent responsible for Operating System level metrics like network, I/O and more.
+The second part of the Sematext Solr Monitoring Agent is a Golang-based agent responsible for Operating System level metrics like network, I/O and more.

-The Sematext Solr Monitoring Agent can be run in two different modes - *in-process* and *standalone*.
-The *in-process* one is run as a Java agent, it is simpler to initially setup, but will require restring your Solr node when you will want to upgrade your monitoring Agent, i.e. to get new features.
-The benefit of *standalone* agent mode is that it is running as a separate process and doesn't require Solr restart when it is upgraded.
+The Sematext SolrCloud Monitoring Agent can be run in two different modes - *in-process* and *standalone*.
+The *in-process* one is run as a Java agent, it is simpler to initially set up, but will require restarting your Solr node when you will want to upgrade your monitoring Agent, i.e. to get new features.
+The benefit of the *standalone* agent mode is that it's running as a separate process and doesn't require a Solr restart when it is upgraded.

 After creating a [Solr App in Sematext](https://apps.sematext.com/ui/monitoring-create) you need to install the Monitoring Agent on each host that is running Solr that you want to monitor.
 The full installation instructions can be found in the [setup instructions](https://apps.sematext.com/ui/howto/Solr/overview) displayed in the UI.